 Each specific fund may require a certain enrollment load before any funds can be disbursed.
 For instance, Stafford Loans require minimum six hour enrollment.

-- Withdrawing and Return of Aid: Students who receive financial aid may have to return funds to the College or to the Department of Education if they withdraw from any or all courses.
-Additionally, failure to attend a class may result in return of aid.
-Before withdrawing students should visit a financial aid office to understand the impact of withdrawing on current and future eligibility.
+- Withdrawing and Return of Aid: Students who withdraw from one or more courses may trigger a recalculation of aid that could result in the student owing money back to the school or to a federal aid program.
+Additionally, failure to attend a class may result in the return of aid.
+Before withdrawing, students should visit a financial aid office to understand the impact of withdrawing on current and future eligibility.y.

 - FSEOG: You have been awarded a Federal Student Equalization Opportunity Grant (FSEOG.)
 The grant will be automatically accepted for you; however, the funds will not be disbursed until you have read and accepted these terms and conditions.
 Recipients must maintain Satisfactory Academic Progress to receive the award.